1-888-466-4677

 Just Follow These Steps

-1. Each state has different requirements for becoming a home inspector.
-Some states license their home inspectors, while others have a registration.
+1. Find out what your state requires.
+Each state has different requirements for becoming a home inspector.
+Some states license their home inspectors, while others only have them register.
 There are a few states that have no requirements at all.
+Some states require as little as 50 hours of training, while others require almost 200 hours.
+Some states require that you sit in a classroom for training, while others let you do the training online.
 Click on the States tab above to find out what your state requires and how we can help.

-5. Consider adding on other types of inspections to your business.
-Find out more about these possibilities by ordering our Expanding Your Business courses in Commercial, New Construction and Manufactured Housing Inspections.
+6. After you feel comfortable doing home inspections, consider adding on other types of inspections to your business.
+Find out more about these possibilities by ordering and completing our Expanding Your Business courses in Commercial, New Construction and Manufactured Housing Inspections.

 Super Inspector Package